"It's your kingdom."

 |

-Once again the District and Central Lines would be cut back to accommodate the new line (though there are suggestions that the former would continue to share the route), but this time the line also takes over the NR North London Line from just east of Highbury and Islington as far as Silvertown, with North Woolwich station at the east end and the intermediate stations of Homerton and Hackney Wick all closing.
-As the East London Line has also taken over part of the North London Line, the latter would presumably be cut back to run only between Richmond and Willesden Junction.
+Once again the District and Central Lines would be cut back to accommodate the new line (though there are suggestions that the former would continue to share the route), but this time the line would also take over the NR North London Line from just east of Highbury and Islington to Silvertown (the erstwhile North Woolwich terminus at the east end and the intermediate stations of Homerton and Hackney Wick would all close).
+As the East London Line, Elizabeth Line, and DLR, have taken over all of the North London Line from Highbury & Islington to North Woolwich, any revival of this idea would presumably be cut back to run only between Richmond and Willesden Junction.

 In 2001 a third version of the proposal was published, this time in the form of main-line tunnels connecting the main lines in the Wimbledon area to both the Central Line and the NR East Coast Main Line.
 This version has far fewer stations: